 It’s no secret that I love zucchini.
 I’m also kinda crazy about all things avocado so I often whip up an easy avocado sauce.
-My kiddos love this version that’s extra high in iron, but for us adults who are looking for something a little prettier and more refined, these vegan avocado zucchini noodles with pesto totally fit the bill.
+My kiddos love this version that’s extra high in iron, but for us adults who are looking for something a little prettier and more refined, these avocado zucchini noodles with pesto totally fit the bill.
 They’re creamy, rich and 100% plant based!

 Table of contents